opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 Installing on OS X
 ------------------
-Excecute the OpenToonz.pkg file and follow the steps indicated there.
+Execute the OpenToonz.pkg file and follow the steps indicated there.